 Cultural Calendaring

-Does your area have Mosques, Synagogues, or significant ethnic communities who don’t live by a Christian-Gregorian calendar?
+Does your area have large ethnic communities who don’t live by a Christian-Gregorian calendar?
+Do you drive by a Mosque, Synagogue, or cultural center?

 How to do it:

-Many communities publish calendars pre-loaded with dates that you can import to your digital calendar.
-Apple and Google also publish their own for a wide array of communities, and will allow you to turn them on and off so you can have an “uncluttered” view of your own schedule.
-If that doesn’t work for your calendar, you can add the most important dates (start with ones you’ve heard of) manually.
-Be aware both Jewish and Muslim calendars shift each year, so you can’t ‘set and forget’ if you do this.
+Apple and Google publish dates for a wide array of communities, and will allow you to turn them on and off so you can have an “uncluttered” view of your own schedule.
+If you avoid those calendars, add the most important dates (start with ones you’ve heard of) manually.
+Be aware non-Gregorian calendars may shift each year (both Jewish and Muslim calendars do, in different ways), so you can’t ‘set and forget’ manual scheduling.
+Don’t hit “repeat every year.”
+Instead add an annual reminder to schedule the dates again.

 Keep an eye out for upcoming events.
-If they require fasting, abstaining from work, or are important family holidays, try to avoid scheduling important meetings, tests and so forth.
+If they require fasting, abstaining from work, or are important family holidays, avoid scheduling important meetings, school tests and so forth.
 Remind others to check calendars for local communities before scheduling too.
-You can also post greetings on social media to help spread awareness.
+You can also post greetings on social media to help spread awareness and help neighbors feel cared for.
 (Check for cultural appropriateness.
-“Merry Yom Kippur” is not going to hit right, though it’s unlikely anyone will get mad that you tried.)
+“Merry Yom Kippur” or a picture of a festive ham dinner for Ramadan won’t hit right.)